Apple Is Still Trying To Push The iPad Pro

 Forbes points out that Apple could also release a new budget 9.7-inch iPad in the near future as well.
 The entry level price for this iPad could be $399, whereas the entry level price for the Pro version will likely be $599.

-2017 is set to be a busy year for Apple, who is also preparing to release at least two versions of the iPhone 8 in September.
+The year 2017 is set to be a busy one for Apple, who is also preparing to release at least two versions of the iPhone 8 in September.
 The new iPhone series is said to be a significant upgrade that offers an edge-to-edge display, an OLED screen, and wireless charging capabilities.
-2016 may have been a mixed year for Apple, but 2017 looks to see the company back on top.
+Last year may have been a mixed bag for Apple, but 2017 looks to see the company back on top.

 [Featured Image by Daryl Deino]